-A sustainable diet is one that is generally healthful and has a low impact on the environment and food supply.
+A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.

-Adopting a sustainable diet can help maintain an individual’s health while also making sure the planet has enough resources to feed future generations of humans.
+Adopting a sustainable diet can help an individual maintain their health while also ensuring the planet has enough resources to feed future generations of humans.

-This is a complex idea, but in the simplest terms, a sustainable diet looks to have a positive impact on the individual and environment, both now and in the future.
+This is a complex idea, but in the simplest terms, a sustainable diet aims to positively impact the individual and environment, both now and in the future.

 There are no set rules on what makes a diet sustainable.
 However, some diets and food items might be more sustainable than others, and choosing them can help a person reduce their environmental impact.